General Plan Information

 If HAP CareSource denies the drug exception, you have the right to request an external review.
 If you feel we have denied the non-formulary drug exception request incorrectly, you or your Authorized Representative may send a written request for an External Review.
 We must follow the External Reviewer’s decision.

-An Independent Review may be requested by you, your representative, or your prescribing provider by mailing or calling:
+An Independent Review may be requested by you, your representative, or your prescribing provider.
+Please visit the Forms page to learn more on how to request an external review.

 Out-of-Network Liability and Balance Billing (No Surprises)